 That’s what I started to do sixteen years ago.
 But during the editing period I got a phone call.
 Normally, I’d have let the phone ring; I discourage interruptions while editing and since I didn’t have Caller ID back then, I’d no idea who was calling.
 But for some reason I answered it, and it was an old buddy.
 I don’t recall his exact words after I said ‘Hello” but it was something like “Are you seeing this?”

-A few months earlier I’d moved from Manhattan to a massive old farmhouse in rural Pennsylvania.
+A few months earlier I’d moved from the Upper West Side of Manhattan to a massive old farmhouse in rural Pennsylvania.
 It was quiet there, tranquil, no distractions aside from the occasional sound of a tractor in a nearby field, ridiculously inexpensive to live — a perfect place to settle down and work on a novel.

 “Am I seeing what?”
 I asked.
 And he told me a plane had crashed into the World Trade Center.
 Which was absolutely ridiculous, of course.
 The towers of the WTC were huge, and not in any air traffic lane.
 “Maybe a helicopter,” I said, “but no way a plane would crash into the towers.”
 He said, “Go see for yourself, it’s on television.”

-About a year earlier he’d come to NYC for a visit and slept on my futon-sofa.
+About a year earlier that friend had come to NYC for a visit and slept on my futon-sofa.
 We’d done a few tourist things — the usual things New Yorkers take visitors to see.
 FAO Schwartz, the toy store.
 The boat pond in Central Park.
 The Bethesda Fountain.
 And always the top of the World Trade Center.

 “Go see for yourself,” he said, and since he’d called on the land line, I had to hang up and go to the living room to turn on the television.
 And sure enough, the north tower of the World Trade Center was on fire, with a large hole in the side where something big had hit it.
-I watched for a bit, and was about to call my friend back and admit he’d been right — and that’s when the second plane hit.
+I watched for a bit, and was about to call my friend back and admit he’d been right.
+That’s when the second plane hit.

 When I lived in NYC I belonged to a reading group.
 We’d meet once a month at somebody’s apartment, eat snacks, drink a bit of wine, and discuss what we’d read.
 It was easy and pleasant and fun.
 One guy, Joe, occasionally brought along his dogs, a pair of Cavalier King James spaniels, one of which had a heart condition and always got extra attention from the group because we weren’t ever sure he’d make it to the next meeting.
 Joe worked in the South Tower.
 We later learned he’d called his sister after the North Tower was hit.
 He told her his office was evacuating the building as a precaution.
 He’d taken the stairs down to the Sky Lobby on the 78th floor and was waiting with others to take the express elevator ground level.
 Nothing to worry about, he told her.
 The second plane struck the building between floors 77 and 85.